ben10ben/Interpretable-time-series-forecasting-at-scale/README.md

 # Evaluation of selected DL algorithmic methods for interpretable time series forecasting
 by Alican Gündogdu, Benedikt Rein and Yuliya Vandysheva

-Humboldt-University of Berlin \n
+Humboldt-University of Berlin
-Chair of Information Systems \n
+Chair of Information Systems
-Course: Information Systems \n
+Course: Information Systems
 Professor: Stephan Lessmann

 The main goal of this research is to reproduce results shown in the paper